Carver Military Academy

-George Washington Carver Military Academy (formerly known as George Washington Carver Area High School) is a public 4–year military high school located in the Riverdale area on the far south side of Chicago, Illinois, United States.
+George Washington Carver Military Academy (formerly known as George Washington Carver Area High School) is a public four-year military high school located in the Riverdale area on the far south side of Chicago, Illinois, United States.
 Opened in 1947, The school is operated by the Chicago Public Schools.
 Carver is named for African-American scientist and educator George Washington Carver.

 History

 The school was founded in 1947 by the Chicago Public Schools district as George Washington Carver Area High School, a neighborhood high school.
 Carver was established to accommodate high school-age residents of the Chicago Housing Authority's Altgeld Gardens Homes public housing complex, which opened in the area west of the school's location in 1944.
 By the 1997–1998 school year, Chicago Board of Education decided to phase out the school due to poor academic performance and low attendance.

 In 1998, Chaplain Lt.
-Colonel Antonio R. Daggett, Sr. of the United States Army was called upon by Chicago Public Schools director Creg E. Williams, Chief Executive Officer Paul Vallas and Chicago mayor Richard M. Daley with community support to begin the transition into becoming a military academy by the year 2000.
+Colonel Antonio R. Daggett, Sr. of the United States Army was called upon by then-Chicago Public Schools director Creg E. Williams, Chief Executive Officer Paul Vallas and Chicago mayor Richard M. Daley with community support to begin the transition into becoming a military academy by the year 2000.

 In August 2000, the school opened as Carver Military Academy High School with a class of 250 freshmen.
 The first graduating class of the military school occurred in June 2004.